Breast Lift (Mastopexy) in Boston

 The areola are usually reduced in size and moved up while maintaining connection to the breast tissue beneath.
 It is often beneficial to use liposuction to contour excess fat deposits in the armpit area.
 Long-acting local anesthetic is instilled for post-operative comfort, and the incisions are closed with dissolving sutures.
 We rarely use drains.

-Dr. Taylor and Dr. Sullivan often work together as a team to perform breast lift.
+Dr. Taylor and Dr. Sullivan often work together as a team to perform breast lifts.
 The operation takes approximately two hours.
 Women are placed in a soft surgical bra, recover quickly from the procedure, and return home on the same day with limited discomfort.

-• Better fit in clothing and bra
+• Better fit in clothing and bras

 • Corrects breast sagging